JamesMenetrey/wasm-micro-runtime/samples/file/README.md

 # "file" sample introduction

 This sample demonstrates the supported file interaction API of WASI.
-This sample can also demonstrates the SGX IPFS (Intel Protected File System), enabling an enclave to seal and unseal data at rest.
+This sample can also demonstrate the SGX IPFS (Intel Protected File System), enabling an enclave to seal and unseal data at rest.

 ## Preparation